-the Center for Advanced Hindsight at Duke University as a postdoctoral fellow.
-My new research is on the behavioral economics of personal finance: How can we nudge people to make better financial decisions?
-Before arriving at Duke, I studied social norms and unethical behavior at the Behavioral Ethics Lab, UPenn.
-My previous research was on philosophy of economics.
+the Center for Advanced Hindsight at Duke University.
+My research there focuses on the behavioral economics of personal finance (e.g., spending and budgeting) and (im)moral behavior (e.g., organ donation and piracy).
+Before arriving at Duke, I studied social norms and immoral behavior at the Behavioral Ethics Lab at UPenn.

-Research interests: behavioral economics; personal finance; social norms; unethical behavior; philosophy of social science.
+Research interests: behavioral economics; personal finance; social norms; (im)moral behavior; philosophy of social science.

 Affiliation: postdoctoral fellow at the Center for Advanced Hindsight at Duke University.